UU-Human-Evolution/1MB335/Lab6.md

 ## Introduction / Background information to session 6

 This is the last session of the bioinformatics project (and of the course).
-You will wrap up the project and present your results to the teaching assistants (details below).
+You will wrap up the project and present your results to the class on March 6.
+The first 4 hour session will be used to prepare for the presentation.

 ## Goals